w41k4z/springy/README.md

 ## Documentation

+> A ModelController must have an empty constructor

 - Annotations:
   - @DatePattern
     > This annotation is used to specify the date pattern for the date field in the model-controller